Prescott, Cowboys get out of funk, ease past Dolphins 31-6

 In keeping with what he had already done in two home preseason games, Quinn didn’t raise his fist during the anthem before facing the Dolphins.

-Cowboys owner Jerry Jones has been outspoken against such protests.
-Two years ago, he was the first owner to say he would bench a player for protesting during the anthem.
+Cowboys owner Jerry Jones has been outspoken against such protests, including threatening to bench his players.
+Jones said after the game he never felt the need to address the issue with Quinn.

 ANOTHER SCARE FOR HURNS

 Miami receiver Allen Hurns had to be taken off the field after a jarring play at the home of the Cowboys, just as he did in the playoffs last season when he broke his ankle on a gruesome-looking play against Seattle when he played for Dallas.
-A woozy Hurns left the field on his own, but was ruled out with a concussion.
+A woozy Hurns left the field on his own, but was ruled out in the first quarter with a concussion.

 HOWARD EJECTED